bluelibs/bluelibs/packages/mongo-bundle/DOCUMENTATION.md

       ],
     },
   },
+  // This is the context to pass to reducers.
   {
     // And if you have container aware reducers you have to pass the context here: container,